Old Mate Media specialises in helping indie authors realise their publishing dreams. Here's our guide to creating a children's book.

 Children’s stories can be incredibly simplistic, or wonderfully detailed.
 They can be educational or theatrically fantastical.
 Some rhyme perfectly, and others jump around erratically.
 There are no rules.
 We find a good place to start is just to talk to your child and listen to the way they describe their world.
 Now you have an idea; begin by jotting it down.
 Turn that idea into sentences that set up that idea, carry through that idea, and conclude that idea.
 Break those sentences up into pages.
 Now you have a story.
 Here are the steps for how to create a children's book.

 Step 1: Get Started

-Contact firstname.lastname@example.org about your desire to turn your story into a children’s book.
-We’ll sign a non-disclosure agreement to protect the security of your idea, and will send you a starting template for how to create a children's book.
+Contact us about your desire to turn your idea for a story into a children’s book.
+We will send you Old Mate Media's famous free children's book creation template.
 It will enable you to properly prepare your story for the processes detailed in the steps below.
-There will be two aspects to this template – how to show your text and how to brief an artist.
-If you're an illustrator or parent who needs help writing the story, you can find more information here.
+There are two aspects to this template; how to show your text ahead of editing and how to brief an artist ahead of illustration.

 Step 2: Editing